blacklightpy/vaultofknowledge/To Bevan - God.md

 (7) Combinations of patterns at different scales can generate variations.
 Like how all colours are merely combinations of light at different frequencies, filtered by our eyes.
 Merely a different form of data.

+---

+Just as you fashion characters in your dream, but you yourself are a central character.
+God fashions you in his dream, but you may not be a central character.

+And while your dream leaves memories in your mind, God's dream is not stored in his mind.

+Also, God creates the dream, not you.
+God may create dreams so that you know you are created in the same way.